How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 BetterHelp

-- AI and ML.
-Artificial Intelligence and Machine Learning have countless uses in telemedicine and are more widespread in the industry than you probably think.
-From writing fully functional chatbots that can substitute for an in-person consultation when no doctor is available to tools that quickly analyze data from different sources, such as the list of symptoms and test results, to providing an accurate diagnosis in little time, AI is a vital technology for the telemedicine industry.
-Popular AI & ML technologies include Amazon Rekognition for image and video analysis, Google Cloud AutoML for custom machine learning models, and Azure Machine Learning and Azure Cognitive Services for computer vision, speech recognition, language understanding, and similar tasks.
+- AI.
+Artificial Intelligence and Machine Learning have countless uses in telemedicine and are probably more widespread in the industry than you think.
+From writing fully functional chatbots that can substitute an in-person consultation when no doctor is available to tools that quickly analyze data from different sources, such as the list of symptoms and test results, to providing an accurate diagnosis in little time, AI is a vital technology for the telemedicine industry.

 - Blockchain.
 Healthcare applications exchange sensitive data all the time, both between the patient and the doctor and between the data storage facility — for example, a hospital — and the end user — for example, a doctor or a patient.
-Blockchain technology helps decentralize data, making it harder for third parties to gain unauthorized access, and preventing sensitive information from getting stolen and misused.
+The blockchain technology helps decentralize data, making it harder for third parties to gain unauthorized access, and therefore preventing sensitive information from getting stolen and misused.

 - AR and VR.
 Augmented Reality and Virtual Reality have long become much more than purely entertainment technologies.
 Both of these technologies have been actively employed in training clinicians, including achieving better hand-eye coordination in surgeons.
 AR and VR are also widely used in telemedicine — for example, in neuropsychology and psychotherapy as additional tools, as well as in diagnostic departments.